panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

     - What is left and what was discarded for being impractical.
 - Future aspects of this project

-If you just wanna have a look at the pristinely written and managed code please find it in the following link: [Github Repository: https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand](https://github.com/dbpedia/neural-qa/tree/working-gsoc-anand)

 The Meeting Documents that was maintained for the whole duration of GSoC can be accessed through: [Minutes of the Meeting](static/MOM/MOM.html)